han669669/saas-search/memory-bank/productContext.md

 *   Simplify and streamline the search process.
 *   Offer a user-friendly interface accessible to non-technical users.
 *   Display all SaaS solutions in a categorized table with names and pricing.
+*   Encourage SaaS providers to contribute their solutions to the platform.